eoscostarica/eos-local/README.md

 ## Features

 - fully virtualized EOS blockchain development environment.
+- inteligent automated blockchain replay. ( no more replay flag shenanigans )
 - microservices architecture with docker compose with:
   - nginx reverse proxy for virtual host resolution from the host machine.
   - network specific service aliases for "virtual host" resolution within the containers.